This Day In Music: May 25

 May 25, 2006 ~ Desmond Dacres, commonly known as ska, rocksteady, reggae singer, songwriter Desmond Dekker, passed away in London, UK ~ Fronted Desmond Dekker & the Aces.
 Known for 1969's Israelites, one of the first international reggae hits, as well as for later successes such as 007 Shanty Town, It Mek and You Can Get It If You Really Want ~ Dacres was born in 1941

 May 25, 2005 ~ Songwriter Ben Peters, full name Ben James Peters, passed away in Nashville, Tennessee, USA ~ As a recording artist known for his sole charting single San Francisco Is A Lonely Town.
-Revered as a songwriter, writing or co-writing numerous hits for a host of artists, mostly in the country idiom, including Eddy Arnold, Lynn Anderson, Duane Dee and Freddy Fender (both recorded Before The Next Teardrop Falls), Johnny Rodriguez, Kenny Rogers (Daytime Friends), Charlie Rich, John Conlee, the Bellamy Brothers, Roy Drusky, Brenda Lee, Jerry Lee Lewis (Before), Boris Gardiner (I Wanna Wake Up With You), Val Doonican, David Frizzell, Charley Pride (Kiss An Angel Good Morning), and numerous others ~ Peters was born in 1933
+Revered as a songwriter, writing or co-writing numerous hits for a host of artists, mostly in the country idiom, including Eddy Arnold, Lynn Anderson, Duane Dee and Freddy Fender (both recorded Before The Next Teardrop Falls), Johnny Rodriguez, Kenny Rogers (Daytime Friends), Charlie Rich, John Conlee, the Bellamy Brothers, Roy Drusky, Brenda Lee, Jerry Lee Lewis (Before), Boris Gardiner (I Wanna Wake Up With You), Val Doonican, David Frizzell, Charley Pride (Kiss An Angel Good Morning), and others ~ Peters was born in 1933

 May 25, 2005 ~ Country, country-pop singer Carrie Underwood wins American Idol, aired on Fox ~ Country, country-pop singer Underwood wins the 4th season of talent show American Idol aired on Fox, leaving pop-rock singer Bo Bice in 2nd place.
 Over the course of the season, Underwood developed a fan following dubbed “Carrie's Care Bears”.
 The show landed Underwood a recording contract, resulting in her debut single Inside Your Heaven released the following June, and a full-length Some Hearts debut album by the end of the year.
 Underwood would go on to record over half a dozen albums more and sell upwards of some estimated 80 million records